-It's Sam with a special episode of the edumagic podcast – Episode 18 how to be fabulous this fall.
+It's Sam with a special episode of the edumagic podcast – Episode 18, how to be fabulous this fall.
 Many of you are starting college in a few days, or maybe today is your first day back.
-I have 5 areas of habits that you can get into now to keep you being fabulous all fall long!
-Without further ado let’s jump in!
-For a complete list of all strategies and bonuses check out www.sfecich.com/18.
+I have five areas of habits that you can get into now to keep you fabulous all fall long!
+Without further ado, let’s jump in!
+For a complete list of all strategies and bonuses, check out www.sfecich.com/18.
 Follow these PLN power players to learn more!

-Syllabus – when you get your syllabus for each of your classes mark all important dates on your calendar or schedule.
+Syllabus – when you get your syllabus for each class, mark all important dates on your calendar or schedule.
 All important dates for projects, assignments, tests, or quizzes.
-Then make a notation in your calendar 1 week before the date of a test so you can start studying little by little and you are not cramming for test.
+Then make a notation in your calendar one week before the test date so you can start studying little by little and you are not cramming for a test.
 Hannah Sansom shares, "Don't let yourself get behind.
-Get organized right away by marking due dates for all classes in your planner or calendar."
+Get organized immediately by marking due dates for all classes in your planner or calendar."

 Allison Alfonso shares, "Make a schedule/routine and follow it.
-Having a routine will allow you time to complete your work but also have fun.
-You won’t feel burned out with this method. " I personally like the pick 2 method from Panera Bread.
-I pick 2 priorities for the day and get those accomplished then anything I else I get done is bonus.
+A routine will allow you time to complete your work and have fun.
+You won’t feel burned out with this method. " I like the pick two methods from Panera Bread.
+I pick two priorities for the day and get those accomplished.
+Then anything else I get done is a bonus.

 Take meaningful notes in class.
-Don’t write down very word your prof says!
-There are great tools that can help you take notes, for examples Microsoft One note has note taking templates.
-What I love most about them is that they have a way to organize your notes and review top concepts discussed.
+Don’t write down every word your prof says!
+Some great tools can help you take notes; for example, Microsoft One note has note-taking templates.
+What I love most about them is that they can organize your notes and review the topics discussed.
 There is also a place for you to document your homework assignments.

 Office lens – too much on the screen to write down?
-Use MS lens to capture pics of whiteboards, documents, etc. With MS Lens you can take a picture and save it as a pdf, word doc, jpeg and more.
-Make the edumagic happen by taking pics of all handouts from class – you might loose an important doc you need for class so take a pic of it.
+Use MS lens to capture pics of whiteboards, documents, etc. With MS Lens, you can take a picture and save it as a pdf, word doc, and jpeg.
+Make the edumagic happen by taking pics of all handouts from class – you might lose a vital doc you need for class so take a pic of it.

-Review your notes after each class – just take 5 minutes and check them over.
-If you have questions document them and ask your professor.
+Review your notes after each class – take 5 minutes and check them over.
+If you have questions, document them and ask your professor.
 Or send your professor an email with questions.
-If something in the notes or discussion intrigued you look up more information about it or ask professor if s/he suggests any further resources about the topics- videos, podcasts, articles.
+If something in the notes or discussion intrigues you, look up more information or ask the professor if s/he suggests any further resources about the topics- videos, podcasts, articles.
 Fuel your passion.

 Emily Sattler shares, “ Study where ever works for you!”

-Sleep is not overrated friends.
+Sleep is not overrated, friends.
 You need to take care and recharge yourself.
 Get enough sleep.
-Did you know according to the national sleep foundation young adults ages 18-25 need 7-9 hours of sleep a night?
+According to the national sleep foundation, young adults ages 18-25 need 7-9 hours of sleep a night.
 Sleep can help you recharge and be refreshed!

-I recommend getting up a half hour or hour before classes begin.
+I recommend getting up a half hour or an hour before classes begin.
 Get ready and eat breakfast.
 You wouldn’t get in your car when you are on empty why attend a class when you are on empty?
 Grab something to eat and get ready for a day of learning.
-Don’t just roll out of bed and go to class in your PJs (unless its pajama day) you are not mentally prepared for the class.
-Invest in yourself and your well being.
+Don’t just roll out of bed and go to class in your PJs (unless it's pajama day).
+You are not mentally prepared for the class.
+Invest in yourself and your well-being.
 Treat classes like a job.

-Set your alarm and then turn off notifications and flip your screen down to minimize blue light.
-Or put your phone across the room so you have to get up to turn off the alarm.
+Set your alarm, turn off notifications, and flip your screen to minimize blue light.
+Or put your phone across the room, so you have to get up to turn off the alarm.

-Don't pull an all nighter.
-If you put the time in to study and review day by day you will be OK and won’t have to stay up all night.
-Besides what is the point of studying for a test and you are going to forget most of the info right after anyway?
+Don't pull an all-nighter.
+If you put the time in to study and review day by day, you will be OK and won’t have to stay up all night.
+Besides, what is the point of studying for a test when you are going to forget most of the info right after anyway?
 Don’t we want to be lifelong learners?
 Let’s start that habit now!

-Doug Alichwer shares, “Get help early if you think you are having trouble with a class.
-Make connections with your prof, a fellow classmate (make connections in class) or tutor.”
+Doug Alichwer shares, “Get help early if you are having trouble with a class.
+Make connections with your prof, a classmate (make connections in class), or a tutor.”

-Get to know the people around in your courses.
-Don’t just sit a a class for 14 weeks and not get ot know the people are working with.
+Get to know the people around you in your courses.
+Don’t just sit in a class for 14 weeks and not get to know the people are working with.

 Work hard but enjoy the whole college experience! – Kim Berton